 The most commonly encountered adoptions are couples seeking to adopt a child to raise in their household as their own.
 The numbers of available infants and young children in New Hampshire who are available to be adopted is small in comparison to the number of couples wanting to adopt.
 Many more children of later years become available for adoption under the auspices of child abuse/neglect cases and terminations of parental rights, as do children with disabilities.
 Many prospective adoptive parents shy away from such children for fear of the difficulties they may have raising them.

 The other regularly encountered adoptions are stepparents adopting their stepchildren.
 Stepparent adoptions require the consent of the spouse and a relinquishment of parental rights by the other natural parent.
-Less traditional family adoptions occur now more and more frequently, such as gay and lesbian and transgender couples adopting children of the other partner.

 New Hampshire adoption law allows any adult to adopt another person, whether the person being adopted is an adult or a child.
 Adult adoptions, though not common, are an important recognition in some families of the love and care that foster parent or stepparents provided for that person during his or her lifetime.

-|“Adoption of children should be done with the help of adoption agencies and an attorney.”|
+“Adoption of children should be done with the help of adoption agencies and an attorney.”

 It is critically important that all necessary steps in a child adoption be done correctly so that there are no disruptions or dashed hopes in the process.
 Adoption procedures are rigorously enforced by the courts and require a number of steps and legal protections for the child and the natural parents.
 If a child under age 18 is to be adopted, the parent must surrender his or her parental rights or have those rights terminated before an adoption can proceed.